htw-imi-showtime/showtime-website/README.md

 ```

 ## Including additional content
-In addition to the required content you can add any content you want - at least this term (summer semester 2021) this site
+In addition to the required content you can add any content you want - at least this term (winter semester 2021/22) this site
 replaces the Showtime Fair with the booths and posters.
 Please consider
 - the Urheberrecht for all material you provide: Include the information (source, creator etc.) in the caption
 - please reduce the file sizes for all images and videos that are included in the site